Rosignano Airfield

 Engaged in special operations assigned to Fifteenth Air Force.

 The 457th Air Service Squadron provided base support functions for the station, and the 904th Base Security Battalion provided security for the airfield and ground station.

+The primary runway ran NNW ~ SSE 100' x 6,000', PSP field was developed with 100 Hardstands.
+Status operational from 1 April 1945/.

 The USAAF ended its operations at Rosignano about 30 September 1945 when the 117th Army Airways Communications Squadron closed its facility on the station.
 Today there is little or no evidence of the airfield, as the land has been returned to agricultural use.